+Activities Supervised by

+Austrial

+Arrival L/M/U Heads of School

+Staff to: L/M/O Redas of scrioor

-Activities Supervised by Arrival L/M/U Heads of Staff to: School All students to be dropped off in the car park.
-TAs on Duty from 8:30am Supervise the arrival of students and their dispersal to registration rooms SLSAs/LSAs as per duty rota Ensure breakfast club is well supplied and students enjoy a pleasant social occasion.
+All students to be dropped off in the car park.
+TAs on Duty fro 8:30am Supervise the arrival of students and their dispersal to registration rooms SLSAs/LSAs as per duty rota

+Ensure breakfast club is well supplied and students enjoy a pleasant social occasion.
 Supervise the students to ensure appropriate behaviour and social interaction noting any concerns for communication to the staff Ensure that all students go to their registration rooms and assembly or alternative assembly at the correct time and supervise until teachers arrive for registration.
-Transfer of Residential Students to the Day School: Waking Night Staff All residential students to leave boarding accommodation by 08:40.
+Transfer of Residential Students to the Day School:

+All residential students to leave boarding accommodation by Waking Night Staff

+08:40.
 Logs to record completed transfer.

+Registration

-Registration Staff to: Teacher and Tutor team Teacher records attendance electronically on SIMs To issue and receive any forms & letters as issued To ensure that the group all transfer to the assemblies on appropriate days Attendance is recorded electronically on SIMs in Registration (8.55am and 1.15-1.30pm).
-Parent / Carer should notify the school office on each morning of absence.
-If no contact made by parent/carer and student is marked N (No reason for absence) in SIMs, school secretary will telephone home to establish reason for absence and record in SIMs.
+Staff to: Teacher and Tutor team

+Teacher records attendance electronically on SIMs To issue and receive any forms &amp; letters as issued To ensure that the group all transfer to the assemblies on appropriate days

+Attendance is recorded electronically on SIMs in Registration (8.55am and 1.15-1.30pm).
+Parent / Carer should notify the school office on each morning absence.
+If no contact made by parent/carer and student is marked N (reason for absence) in SIMs, school secretary will telephone how to establish reason for absence and record in SIMs.
+No

-Assembly (or tutor time) Staff to: Teachers and Tutor team Supervise students in year groups in allocated class room and monitor targets Escort group into the assembly hall Sit amongst the students during assembly and monitor behaviour Ensure targets are set and the previous day is reviewed Change-Over 104 Staff to: LSAs Ensure that students transfer from one teaching area to another promptly and in an orderly manner Lessons Staff to: Teachers and Staff to: SLSAs/LSAs Deliver lessons planned according to schemes of work Ensure that students out of lessons without permission are appropriately reported Ensure that students who leave the room for a good reason with a permission slip return at the appropriate time Morning Break Staff to: SLT, Teachers and SLSAs/LSAs on duty rota Supervise distribution of healthy snacks to students at Tuck Patrol corridors and mingle with students to monitor social interaction Intervene in any conflicts to prevent escalation and to bring about proper resolution Supervise common rooms to ensure fair play and equal terms Promote inclusion of all students in socialising and recreational activities Alert Learning Directors and or Vice Principal in the event of a problem 7.
-Ensure that students keep to the appropriate areas
+Assembly (or tutor time) Staff to: Teachers and Tutor team Supervise students in year groups in allocated classroom and monitor targets Escort group into the assembly hall Sit amongst the students during assembly and monitor behaviour Ensure targets are set and the previous day is reviewed Change-Over Staff to: LSAs Ensure that students transfer from one teaching area to another promptly and in an orderly manner Lessons Staff to: 1.
+Deliver lessons planned according to schemes of work Teachers and SLSAs/LSAs Ensure that students out of lessons without permission are appropriately reported Ensure that students who leave the room for a good reason with a permission slip return at the appropriate time

+Morning Break Staff to: SLT, Teachers and SLSAs/LSAs on duty rota Supervise distribution of healthy snacks to students at Tuck Patrol corridors and mingle with students to monitor social interaction Intervene in any conflicts to prevent escalation and to bring about proper resolution Supervise common rooms to ensure fair play and equal terms Promote inclusion of all students in socialising and recreational activities Alert Learning Directors and or Vice Principal in the event of a problem Ensure that students keep to the appropriate areas Lunch Break Staff to: Supervise as for morning break SLT, Teachers and SLSAs/LSAs according to duty rota Ensure that all students attend the dining room either to eat the lunch provided or their own lunch.
+Staff to disperse amongst students in all dining areas to ensure good behaviour, good table manners and to ensure that lunchtime is a pleasant social occasion.
+Participate in the running of lunchtime clubs and activities according to the published programme.